Erp7441/FIIT_oop-2023-stv-15-a-dakic-xszabom5/ReadMe.md

 * "Controller" class encapsulates the "model" attribute.
 * "Controller" class encapsulates the "view" attribute.
 * "FavoritesModel" class encapsulates the "favorites" attribute.
-* "GymModel" class encapsulates the "amountOfEquipment" attribute.
 * "GymModel" class encapsulates the "propertiesMenu" attribute.
 * "MapModel" class encapsulates the "gyms" attribute.
+* The "Model" class doesn't encapsulate all of its attributes!
 * "PropertiesMenuModel" class encapsulates the "properties" attribute.
 * "PropertiesMenuModel" class encapsulates the "owner" attribute.
+* The "View" class doesn't encapsulate all of its attributes!
 * "Parser" class encapsulates the "bytes" attribute.
 * "Parser" class encapsulates the "offset" attribute.
 * "Parser" class encapsulates the "line" attribute.
 * "FavoritesHandler" class encapsulates the "favorites" attribute.
 * "ImageViewHandler" class encapsulates the "view" attribute.
+* "Launcher" class encapsulates the "mainThread" attribute.
 * "EventEntry" class encapsulates the "event" attribute.
 * "EventEntry" class encapsulates the "handler" attribute.
 * "EventManager" class encapsulates the "handlers" attribute.